 Hill House estate is now held in a family trust.
 Use of the property for the Sanctuary Project is Caroline’s initiative and the work is actively managed by her.

 Caroline has a background in equalities work with a particular focus on race equality and multiculturalism.
-She has worked in the refugee support sector in Bristol since 2006, is a patron of Bristol Refugee Rights, a trustee of City of Sanctuary UK and a co-chair of the local charity Bristol City of Sanctuary.
+She has worked in the refugee support sector in Bristol since 2006, is a patron of Bristol Refugee Rights, was for several years a trustee of City of Sanctuary UK and is now co-chair of Bristol City of Sanctuary.

-An advisory group of people with a range of relevant skills and experience meets 3 times a year to support and advise on the development of the Hill House Sanctuary Project.
+A Management committee for Hill House Retreats CIC, of people with a range of relevant skills and experience meets 6 times a year to support and advise on the development of the community interest company and in particular the Sanctuary Breaks project.
 They are

 Naomi Millner is a lecturer in human geography (social sciences) at the University of Bristol.
 She is a Trustee of the Bristol Hospitality Network (BHN), which she helped to set up in 2009.
 BHN supports asylum-seekers who have lost the right to housing, by providing accommodation, information and advocacy, and creative community involvement.
 Naomi also enjoys creative writing, gardening, and outdoor adventures

-Sarah Hughes is recently retired from he role as Director of Notre Dame Refugee Centre in Leicester Square in London
+Sarah Hughes is recently retired from her role as Director of Notre Dame Refugee Centre in Leicester Square in London